Heartbreak High Is Australia’s Answer To Sex Education

-The trailer for Heartbreak High is finally here, setting the scene for the highly anticipated reboot of a show that became a household name in 90's Australia.
+The trailer for Heartbreak High is finally here, setting the scene for the highly anticipated reboot of a show that became a household name in Australia in the 90's.
 A first look at the eight-episode Netflix series introduces us to a new generation of teens at Hartley High as they navigate love, sex and heartbreak in the current day.

 Advertisement